MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-log4j2.md

 ## Set up your environment

-In this section, you'll prepare your environment to use the Log4J 2 sink.
+In this section, you prepare your environment to use the Log4J 2 sink.

 ### Install the package